Michael Bowen (artist): Exile from San Francisco

 In 1963, police brutality and persecution drove many of the Beat Generation writers, musicians, and artists out of San Francisco.
 Michael Bowen, along with many of his artist friends moved to an old Abalone Factory in Princeton by the Sea, where they lived and painted for many months.
 Bowen's singer friend, Janis Joplin was a frequent guest at the Princeton Abalone studio.

 In 1963, on one of Bowen's visits to be with his mentor in Tepoztlan, he was initiated into an ancient Aztec shamanic ceremony that inspired his future work with world consciousness transformation.
-After his initiation, Bowen traveled to New York City, where he established a studio in the Lower East Side and met with many of the Beat Generation artists, writers, and musicians living on America's East Coast.
+After his initiation, Bowen traveled to New York City, where he established a studio on the Lower East Side and met with many of the Beat Generation artists, writers, and musicians living on America's East Coast.
 He often visited the two former Harvard professors Timothy Leary and Ram Dass, then Richard Alpert, in their mansion at Millbrook, New York, where a new variety of consciousness experimentations were being conducted.